nils-braun/b2luigi/README.rst

 This project is in still beta.
 Please be extra cautious when using in production mode.

-To get notified about new features, (potentiall breaking) changes, bugs and their fixes, I recommend using the ``watch`` button on github to get notifications for new releases and/or issues or to subscribe the `releases feed
+To get notified about new features, (potentiall breaking) changes, bugs and their fixes, I recommend using the ``Watch`` button on github to get notifications for new releases and/or issues or to subscribe the `releases feed
 <https://github.com/nils-braun/b2luigi/releases.atom>`_ (requires no github
 account, just a feed reader).